nrmnkny/read.me/README.md

 ## About Me

 I'm a passionate front-end developer with a keen interest in creating highly interactive web and mobile user interfaces.
-I am proficient in using modern technologies like React JS, Vue.js, TypeScript, Tailwind CSS, and SASS to bring creative designs to life.
+I am proficient in using modern technologies like React JS, TypeScript, Tailwind CSS, and SASS to bring creative designs to life.

-Currently, I am diving deeper into the world of mathematics, focusing on algebra and calculus, to enhance my problem-solving skills and understanding of complex algorithms.
+Currently, I am diving deeper into the world of node JS to enhance my problem-solving skills and understanding of complex algorithms.
 These studies are part of my journey to become a more versatile and knowledgeable software engineer.

 ## Reading List